PeeBs68/prog_da_project1/README.md

 ### Simulation_Methods
-Using a newly created dataframe, I firstly create a column of data with sample data for the ```location``` variable and base the distribution using the % split calculated earlier.
-Using similar methods I populate both the ```course``` and ```grade``` columns with appropriate distributions.
+To simulate the data I begin by creating a list of areas of study/courses and with a for loop I cycle through that list and create individual dataframes for each one.
+I populate each of these dataframes with random sample data for the ```location``` variable and base the distribution using the % split calculated earlier.
+Next, using similar methods I populate the ```course```, ```grade``` and ```gender``` columns with appropriate distributions of data identidied earlier.

-For ```salary``` I firstly populate the dataframe using ```random.randint``` to produce a range of values which are distributed between the max and min salariy values for each course/area of study, identified earlier in my research.
-Given that these values are based on the population as a whole, I then apply individual weighting for each specific variable - ```grade```, ```location``` and ```course``` to produce the final dataframe.
+For ```salary``` I firstly populate each dataframe using ```random.randint``` to produce a range of values which are distributed between the max and min salariy values for each course/area of study  identified earlier in my research.
+Given that these values are based on the population as a whole, I then apply individual weighting for each specific variable - ```grade```, ```location``` and ```gender``` to produce the final dataframes.
+I combine the dataframes into one using ```pd.concat```.

-The data set now contains simulated values for graduate salary by grade, location and course allowing us to see expected calaries for any range of criteria.
+The data set now contains simulated values for graduate salary by grade, location course and gender allowing us to see expected salaries for any range of criteria.

 Note: My initial approach was to simulate the salary variable with values to cover the full range of salaries regardless of course/area of study but this produced inaccurate results.
-So I refined the approach and generated the salary variable using salary ranges per course/area of study instead.
+So I refined the approach and generated the salary variable using salary ranges per course/area of study instead - hence the use of multiple dataframes.

 ### Results
 In our results section we use a range of statistics and graphs to visualise the new data set.
 We also verify that the new data matches the characteristics of the original data.